Skip to main content

 Install Codeflash CLI

-uv pip install codeflash
+uv tool install codeflash

 2

-Initialize your project
+Initialize your project (recommended)

 Navigate to your Java project root (where pom.xml or build.gradle is) and run: